Best disease is a genetic condition you are born with, although it does not usually start to affect your vision until later in life.

 Unfortunately there is no treatment for this eye condition at the moment.
 Although many advances are being made in identifying genes responsible for Best disease, this hasn’t yet led to a treatment.

 A small minority of people with Best may develop new blood vessels on their retina.
 These new blood vessels are medically called choroidal neovascularisation (CNV).
 These new blood vessels can leak which causes scar tissue and further sight loss.
 Although treating new blood vessels may not lead to a great improvement in sight, it often helps to prevent further retinal damage from bleeding and scar tissue formation.
-New blood vessels can be treated with laser and possibly with an anti-VEGF drug injection.
+New blood vessels can be treated with laser and possibly with an anti-vascular endothelial growth factor (anti-VEGF) drug injection.

 The term "anti" means against and "vascular" refers to blood vessels.
 Anti-vascular endothelial growth factor medications (anti-VEGFs) are substances that stop blood vessels from forming or growing by targeting a protein that is needed when new blood vessels form.